Masamune Shirow: Life and career

-Born in the Hyōgo Prefecture capital city of Kobe, he studied oil painting at Osaka University of Arts.
-While in college, he developed an interest in manga, which led him to create his own complete work, Black Magic, which was published in the manga dōjinshi Atlas.
+Born in Kobe, the capital of Hyōgo Prefecture, he studied oil painting at Osaka University of Arts.
+While in college, he developed an interest in manga, which led him to create his first completed work in 1983, Black Magic, published in the Doujinshi manga anthology Atlas.
+His sister, under the pen name Akimoto Rene (秋本ルネ), was also active in that magazine before her marriage.
 His work caught the eye of Seishinsha President Harumichi Aoki, who offered to publish him.